Yad Hanadiv

-Yad Hanadiv (The Rothschild Foundation) is a Rothschild family philanthropic foundation in Israel.
+Yad Hanadiv (Rothschild Foundation) is a Rothschild family philanthropic foundation in Israel.

 Goals and objectives

 Yad Hanadiv defines its mission as: Dedicated to creating resources for advancing Israel as a healthy, vibrant, democratic society, committed to Jewish values and equal opportunity for the benefit of all its inhabitants, carrying forward the philanthropic tradition of the Rothschild family.

-Yad Hanadiv's grantmaking is focused on the areas of education, environment, academic excellence, and Arab community.
+Yad Hanadiv's grantmaking is focused on the areas of education, environment, academic excellence, and the Arab community.

 It funds and operates Ramat Hanadiv Memorial Gardens and Nature Park and is participating in renewal of the National Library of Israel, including the construction of a state-of-the-art, 21st-century National Library for the State of Israel.

 Initiatives include advancing precision medicine in Israel, promoting humanities research and teaching, upgrading teachers' professional development, Arab employment, advancing excellent Arab students in Science and Technology, advancing marine ecosystems and river rehabilitation.

 History

-Yad Hanadiv memorializes Baron Edmond James de Rothschild ("Hanadiv Hayadua" - “The well-known benefactor”), and continues the spirit and legacy of the Rothschild Family.
+Yad Hanadiv memorializes Baron Edmond James de Rothschild ("Hanadiv Hayadua" – “The well-known benefactor”), and continues the spirit and legacy of the Rothschild Family.
 The Foundation was established in its current form in 1958.
 Its first chairperson was Dorothy de Rothschild, who served in this position until 1988.
-In 1989 Lord Rothschild (Jacob) was appointed chair.
+In 1989 Jacob Rothschild was appointed chair.
 In 2018 the Hon.
 Hannah Rothschild assumed the position of chair and Lord Rothschild became Yad Hanadiv's president.
 Ariel Weiss is the Foundation's Chief Executive.